fbpx

 Prepare a Meal

-Volunteers are needed to prepare a meal with the youth staying at the Crisis Center – a great family activity!
+Volunteers who have completed a volunteer orientation are needed to prepare a meal to the youth staying at the Crisis Center – a great family activity

-Volunteers are needed to provide on-site or virtual activities evenings and weekends.
+Volunteers who have completed a volunteer orientation are needed to provide on-site or virtual activities evenings and weekends.

 Volunteer at On Ramp Resource Center